-Paul Christiane, Digital Art.
-Alice Bell, The Possible Worlds of Hyperttext Fiction Joseph Tabbi, The Bloomsbury Handbook of Electronic Literature.
+Paul Christiane, Digital Art.Alice Bell, The Possible Worlds of Hyperttext FictionJoseph Tabbi, The Bloomsbury Handbook of Electronic Literature.

 WRITING FOR THE MEDIA

-COURSE CODE BEN6B17
+COURSE CODE BEN6E03

 TITLE OF THE COURSE WRITING FOR THE MEDIA

-SEMESTER IN WHICH THE COURSE IS TO BE TAUGHT 6
+SEMESTER IN WHICH THE COURSE IS 6

+TO BE TAUGHT

 NO. OF CREDITS 3

+54 hor (2 hor or or or 1)

 NO. OF CONTACT HOURS 54 hrs (3 hrs per week)

-AIM OF THE COURSE: The course aims to make a better understanding on professional media industry and to the forms of writings for mass media.
+AIM OF THE COURSE: The course aims to make a better understanding of the professional media industry and to the forms of writings for mass media.